scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 We apply modern software development practices, such as continuous integration testing (via Travis [#]_) and coverage (via Coveralls [#]_).
 All functions are implemented in pure Python, thoroughly documented using Sphinx, and include example code demonstrating usage.
-Librosa mostly complies with PEP-8 recommendations, with a small set of exceptions for variable names that make the code more concise without sacrificing clarity: e.g., ``y`` and ``sr`` are preferred over more verbose names such as ``audio_buffer`` and ``sampling_rate``.
+The implementation mostly complies with PEP-8 recommendations, with a small set of exceptions for variable names that make the code more concise without sacrificing clarity: e.g., ``y`` and ``sr`` are preferred over more verbose names such as ``audio_buffer`` and ``sampling_rate``.